NocturnalMusing/calm-kitten/README.md

 - Implement Photograph API
 - Add background noise player ( rain ) with on / off button
+- Add a scrollable div to the Help page including hotlines for international users
 - Add interactivity with mascot character in response to further inputs
 - Add button to remove input and replace with easy access clickable buttons, which will take the user to the same pages as the previous input ( this is for ease of access )
 - Following some research, implement a specifically anti-anxiety page